How to Ride Tiana's Bayou Adventure at Disneyland

 This brings us to Disneyland.
 My understanding is that the Disneyland version of the ride does not have reliability issues anywhere near as significant as in Walt Disney World.
 Moreover, the ride will debut on a day with a high temperature of 65°F. That’s not cold, but it’s also not “rush to the water rides” temperature, either.

 These factors lead us to reasonably conclude that Tiana’s likely won’t use the virtual queue for very long at Disneyland.
-With Thanksgiving on November 28, I’d very much expect the virtual queue to last no longer than December 2.
-It could be gone even sooner.
-Indeed, Disney uses the phrasing “initial opening days” (just like they did in Florida).
+With Thanksgiving having past on November 28, we’re surprised the virtual queue has lasted past December 2.
+Disney used the phrasing “initial opening days”—just like they did in Florida—but apparently they’re interpreting that fairly liberally—again, as they did in Florida.

 Now, let’s talk specifically about the two ways to get on the ride when it debuts.
 We’ll start with the Lightning Lane option.